 The Agari Customer Information Security Policy explicitly prohibits copying customer data onto removable media device, including flash drives, hard drives, tapes or other media, other than for legitimate business purposes and with the express authorization from the customer.
 This authorization can be contingent on encryption being used.
 All confidential printed information, including client data, is disposed of in secure containers, and shredded weekly.
 Agari deletes all client data, other than copies held for disaster recovery and archival back-up purposes, on a scheduled basis following termination of contract.

-Agari headquarters is located in San Mateo.
+Agari headquarters is located in Foster City.
 All external doors both the building and to the floors where Agari employees are located are video monitored.
 Entrance to the Agari offices requires a badge to unlock the door and all entrances and exits are logged.
 The Agari wifi uses industry standard best practices for authentication, authorization and encryption.
 The LAN is continually monitored for unknown or suspicious connections.

 Primary security monitoring and reporting tools employed by Agari Engineering: